Home 5 Employer Satisfaction

 Employers’ Views of Columbia College Graduates

-Columbia College is committed to graduate professional program students who have appropriate sets of knowledge, skills, attitudes, and behaviours that are valued by their employers.
+Columbia College is committed to graduate professional program students who have appropriate sets of knowledge, skills, attitudes, and behaviors that are valued by their employers.
 To achieve this goal, Columbia consistently seeks input and feedback from employers, professional bodies, and industry groups on an ongoing basis.
 The following chart represents the views of employers regarding Columbia College students in field-based work practicums.

 The survey employed in the collection of this data consists of five distinct categories.
 Each category is presented below with the overall rating of every student enrolled in a participating professional program at Columbia College in 2011/2012.
 The results indicate that employers’ overall level of satisfaction was 86%.
-For details of this survey, please visit Columbia College’s website at www.columbia.ab.ca and view the Customer Satisfaction Surveys, Sixteenth Annual Report, Sep.
-1, 2012 – Aug.
-31, 2013.

 Employment Skills Survey